Aayush-Prranav/Web-Crawler/README.md

 This repository contains a web crawler that retrieves search engine results pages **(SERPs) based on user-defined queries.
 The crawler is implemented in a Jupyter Notebook file named **serp.ipynb, which includes the code for scraping search results and extracting relevant information.
 The output of the crawler is stored in two files: **channel_data.csv and **channel_data.json.
 Additionally, there is a file named **Video Demo that provides an explanation of the code along with a running demonstration.

 **Files**
-**serp.ipynb: This Jupyter Notebook file contains the code for the web crawler.
+**serp.ipynb**: This Jupyter Notebook file contains the code for the web crawler.
 It utilizes web scraping techniques to fetch SERPs from search engines.
 The code is well-commented and organized into sections for easy understanding and modification.

 **channel_data.csv: This file stores the extracted information from the SERPs in CSV format.
 Each row represents a channel and includes relevant details such as the channel name, URL, description, and subscriber count.
 This file can be easily imported into spreadsheet software for further analysis or processing.